What’s in this article

 Employee’s Salary

 • The term salary refers to the basic wages and allowances paid to the employees for the services rendered.
-These wages do not include allowances for food, lodging, and travel.
+However, these wages do not include allowances for food, lodging, and travel.

-• Salaries should be settled once or twice a month or at shorter intervals, depending on the employer’s discretion.
-They should be paid out within 7 days after the end of the salary month.
-Any later than that would be considered an offence according to Singapore’s Employment Act
+• Employers must pay salaries once or twice a month, or at shorter intervals, as they choose.
+Thus, payment should be within 7 days after the end of the salary month.
+Failure to do so is a violation of Singapore’s Employment Act.

 • Employers should issue itemised payslips for all their employees as covered by the Employment Act, Appendix 8A and Appendix 8B.
 This should include: